-Users who ever tried to change the default sound scheme in Windows 7 must have noticed that Windows 7 ships with a bunch of good sound schemes.
+If you ever tried to change the default sound scheme in Windows 7, you must have noticed that Windows 7 ships with a bunch of good sound schemes.
 And users who don’t like the any of the sound scheme present in Windows 7 or a particular event sound can easily change with a custom one.

-If you would like to change the default Widows sounds, then follow the below instructions:
+If you would like to change the default Windows sounds, then follow the below instructions:

 Step 1: Right-click on Desktop and select Personalize.

-Step 5: Once you change the sound, just hit the Play button to test the customized sound.
+Step 5: Once you change the sound, just click the Play button to test the customized sound.
 Good luck!

 Repeat the procedure from step 3 to step 5 to customize all or any sound event.
-Only thing you need to remember is that Windows supports only .wav files.
+The only thing you need to remember is that Windows supports only .wav files.